aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 A custom sample mashing app designed by Aphex Twin.

-Samplebrain (made in 2015) chops samples up into a 'brain' of interconnected small sections called blocks which are connected into a network by similarity.
+Samplebrain chops samples up into a 'brain' of interconnected small sections called blocks which are connected into a network by similarity.
 It processes a target sample, chopping it up into blocks in the same way, and tries to match each block with one in it's brain to play in realtime.

 This allows you to interpret a sound with a different one.
-Over time developing it, we gradually added more and more tweakable parameters until it became slightly out of control.
+Over time developing it during 2015 and 2016, we gradually added more and more tweakable parameters until it became slightly out of control.

 ![](docs/pics/screenshot.png)